SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  - [x] Valid categories for IAB are 1-3, it returns 2-4
  - [ ] Errors during outcome generation for ICA's read from tabulator CSV.
  - [x] ICA report is missing claim scores
+ - [ ] Target scores for summative assessments.
  - [x] date-taken should be passed into outcome generation, not pulled from assessment.
  - [x] min/max scores are silly (1200/2400, grade independent); should use LOSS/HOSS tables from SB docs.
  - [ ] How are Section/Staff used?
 Can they be removed?
 Consider the session-based generation task.
  - [x] Combine remaining sbac_generators into generators.
  - [x] IDGen: clean up.
  - [ ] Stage work to avoid memory utilization problems for large generations.
- - [ ] Load District/School configurations to allow multiple generations against the same values.
+ - [ ] Add ability to save and load the hierarchy.
+Have to refactor some bits in worker_manager.
  - [ ] Make item.max_score more complex than 1; configure some to be unscored (-1).
 Then percolate to item outcomes, making score more complex than 0/1.
  - [ ] Make some items field tests (i.e. item.operational='0')